-If you want to sell your home faster, staging is a clever way to do it.
-Staging a house allows you to present it in its best light, encouraging prospective buyers to imagine themselves living there.
-It helps you shine in competitive markets, as homebuyers are becoming accustomed to seeing staged homes—in person, on home decorating shows, and in online listings.
+If you want to sell your home faster, staging a house may help.
+Staging a house gets your place showroom-ready and allows buyers to imagine themselves living there.
+Home buyers are used to seeing picture-perfect houses—in person, on home decorating shows, and in online listings, so learning how to stage a house can make a big difference when selling.

-Staging a home is the process of strategically arranging furnishings and decor to make a house look its best while selling.
-This may involve a refresh of your own belongings, or renting furnishings an decor temporarily.
-If you’re having trouble selling your home, staging can make a big difference.
+Staging a house is the process of strategically arranging furnishings and decor to make a house look its best while selling.
+This may involve paring down and refreshing your own belongings, or moving all of your own stuff out and renting furniture and decor.

-Staging is worth the time and effort when selling your home.
-A 2017 National Association of Realtors (NAR) survey found 49 percent of buyers’ agents believe staging affects most buyers’ view of a home.
-And 77 percent of buyers’ agents say staging makes it easier for people to visualize the property as theirs.
+Staging a house is a strategic move for sellers.
+A 2017 National Association of Realtors (NAR) survey says 49% of buyers’ agents believe staging affects most buyers’ view of a home.
+And 77% of them say it’s easier for people to visualize a staged home as their own.

 2. Get rid of clutter.

-The most basic task when staging a home involves removing clutter and cleaning the house.
+The most essential task when staging a house involves purging and cleaning—a clean, empty-as-possible house looks bigger.
 Remove knick-knacks and personal items from all surfaces.
-And don’t just put them in closets; potential buyers usually look in them, and you want yours to appear roomy.
+Don’t just put them in closets; potential buyers usually look in those, and you want yours to appear roomy.
 Box up spare belongings and get them out of the house.

-With all the clutter gone, do a deep cleaning.
-Make your kitchen and bathroom sparkle, and be sure to close the toilet lid before people come by.
-Air out the entire house by opening the windows, which is better than air fresheners or scented candles, which can trigger allergies.
-And make sure you wash everything your pets touch.
-No one is attracted to pet odor.
-Consider hiring a pro for the deep clean if it’s not your thing.
+With the clutter gone, do a deep cleaning.
+Make your kitchen and bathroom sparkle, and be sure to close the toilet lid before any showings.
+Air out the entire house by opening the windows—air fresheners or scented candles can trigger allergies, and you don’t want prospective buyers feeling itchy.
+If you have pets, wash everything they touch—no one likes pet odor.
+Consider hiring a pro for the deep clean if you have room in your home-selling budget.

 3. Aim for a light and bright look.